crowan14/BC_METHODS/README.md

 $$ u(x_1,x_2) = g(x_1,x_2) \mathcal{N}(x_1,x_2;\theta) $$

 where $g(x_1,x_2)$ enforces the boundary conditions and $\mathcal{N}$ is a neural network with parameters $\theta$.
 The Dirichlet boundary condition is enforced automatically with this method.
-The energy funnctional is not modified in any way because the boundary condition is built into the discretization.
+The energy functional is not modified in any way because the boundary condition is built into the discretization.
 In the pytorch implementation, the zero temperature boundary condition along the straight side of the semi-circular domain will always be enforced in this way.

 ## Penalty Method